brootaylor/npm-solo/README.md

 ## Things I want this build config to do

+*Some of these have been completed now as can be seen in the `package.json` file*.

 1. Templating language into HTML - (Handlebars, Nunjucks, Liquid...?)
 2. SCSS compiling
 3. CSS pre- or postprocessor